 The north east of England has a wealth of historical theatre venues in areas such as Whitley Bay, Darlington, Gateshead, Durham & Blyth.
-Whilst London is the epicentre of live performances & large venues, the North East of England is a bustle of regeneration & intimate venues such as the Jam Jar cinema in Whitley Bay.
+Whilst London is the epicentre of live performances & large venues, the North East of England is a bustle of regeneration & intimate venues such as the Laurels Theatre in Whitley Bay.

 Many other modern venues in the North East include The Sage in Gateshead, The Playhouse in Whitley Bay & the Phoenix Theatre in Blyth.
 All of which show a range of Music, Dance & Comedy performances to cater for all types of theatre buffs.

-Trains direct from the Capital do run Northbound to these destinations however the journey time can vary in length.
-The easiest way to approach these North East Theatres is by Car, starting your journey down the M1.
+Trains direct from London run Northbound to these destinations however the journey time can vary in length.
+The easiest way to approach these North East Theatres is by car, starting your journey down the M1.
 If you decide to travel by public transport you should always check the train timetables before you set off in case of any delays.

 How do I buy tickets to theatre showings in the North East of England?